 What if my organisation doesn’t pay the Levy?

 Smaller organisations that don’t pay the Levy can still register with the apprenticeship service and participate in this initiative, albeit with two primary limiting factors.
 The first limitation is that you will be required to “co-fund” any programmes you wish to run; currently (30.04.2021) government will contribute 95% towards the cost, and the employer the remaining 5% – an exception to this approach is where a large Levy paying employer agrees to transfer some of their unused funds (up to a maximum of 25%) to your organisation, in which case 100% of the cost can be covered.
-The second limitation for non levy paying employers, is that they can enrol up to a maximum of 10 learners to undertake approved programmes at any point in time.

 We appreciate that the Apprenticeship Levy and eligibility for apprenticeship funding can be quite confusing, so get in touch if you have any questions.

 Substantial changes to how apprenticeship programmes in the UK are funded, were introduced in April 2017.
 Since then, employers with an annual UK payroll bill in excess of £3 million have been required to pay the equivalent of half a percent of the excess into their own dedicated apprenticeship service account.
 This additional hypothecated tax is known as the Apprenticeship Levy (the Levy).